MiroPalmu/waylander/docs/sphinx/gnulib_usage.rst

 .. note::

-    Above is observation based on the current used modules in guilander.
+    Above is observation based on the current used modules in waylander.
     In these modules only :code:`<libc-header>--.h` header is :code:`unistd--.h`.

 These macros might not not be desired and :code:`<libc-header>-safer.h` should be included directly.